jpredman/Python-pandas-data-manipulation/README.md

 THE CODE--
 The web-scraped files for each airline are in "myFolderPath" and include the Fleet information, captian pay scale, and first officer pay scale.
 The data needs to be manipulated a bit before transforming it into the PostgreSQL database.
+Funcitions include: csv reader (the web-scraped files are in .csv), string replace, and writing to a csv.